-4.6 Parks & Pathway System
+4.56 Parks & Pathway System

 - 4. In addition to regional pathways and sidewalk connections, connections that link residential areas to community destinations shall be provided.
-Connections may include, but are not limited to, multi-purpose trails, local trails, internal pathways, on-street bike paths and greenways. - 5.
-Native species and natural landscaping should be encouraged throughout the parks and pathway system. - 6.
+Connections may include, but are not limited to, multi-purpose trails, local trails, internal pathways, on-street bike paths and greenways. - Native species and natural landscaping should be encouraged throughout the parks and pathway system. - 6.
 Design considerations, including planning for four seasons use, integration of heritage resources, and accounting for dark sky principles in outdoor lighting for the parks and pathway network should be considered to create distinct spaces that provide additional variation and interest. - 7.
-The Town's standard wayfinding should be incorporated into the community, and the parks and pathway network shall have consistent and innovative wayfinding signage to draw attention and users to different focal points and public spaces along and adjacent to the network, subject to the regulations for signage located under Part 4 of the Town of Okotoks Land Use Bylaw. - 8.
-The parks and pathway network shall be considered in the planning of cohesive and connected safe routes identified at the Outline Plan/Neighbourhood Area Structure Plan stage. - The recreation needs of the Town as identified in the Town of Okotoks Recreation, Parks & Leisure Master Plan (2023) should be considered in designing of the parks and pathway systems.
+The Town's standard wayfinding should be incorporated into the community, and the parks and pathway network shall have consistent and innovative wayfinding signage to draw attention and users to different focal points and public spaces along and adjacent to the network, subject to the regulations for signage located under Section 10 Part 4 of the Town of Okotoks Land Use Bylaw. - The parks and pathway network shall be considered in the planning of cohesive and connected safe routes identified at the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment stage. - The recreation needs of the Town as identified in the Town of Okotoks Outdoor Recreation Facility Master Plan (2006) Recreation, Parks & Leisure Master Plan (2023) should be considered in designing of the parks and pathway systems.

-4.7 Community Campus Site
+4.67 School Sites Community Campus Site

-The intent of this section is to provide policies that will guide the appropriate location and integration of the Community Campus Site within the Plan Area's residential fabric to promote an efficient use of reserve land and ensure that future schools evolve into accessible neighbourhood focal points.
+The intent of this section is to provide policies that will guide the appropriate location and integration of the Community Campus Site school sites-within the Plan Area's residential fabric to promote an efficient use of reserve land and ensure that future schools evolve into accessible neighbourhood focal points.
+Additional school sites may be provided for on the Eastern Quarter Section, but these lands are currently beyond the boundary of the Town and the Plan Area of the NOASP.